 French Gulch Aid Station

 But, as we sit for the first time at French Gulch Aid Station and change our shoes, a different situation becomes unavoidably clear: these blisters are brutal.
 And, while I urge Christ to take the time to pop them, he wants to hurry up and finish this race.
-Of course, there’s no such thing as hurrying with blisters that big and fifteen miles still to go.
+Of course, there’s no such thing as hurrying with blisters that big and twenty miles still to go.

 I feel the mileage in my own way as well.
 At each aid station, I refill my flasks and grab some fruit and a quesadilla.
 The warm cheese and tortilla are a treat.
 But halfway through eating the one from French Gulch, I have trouble mustering the saliva to break down the tortilla.
 I quickly find I’m having trouble eating anything solid outside of watermellon.
 French Gulch was another drop bag pickup, and along with a fresh pair of shoes and socks, I picked up another bag of snacks, salt pills, gels, and a baby food packet.
 How do I forget about that?
 I carry it for 20 miles when it is probably one of the few things I can eat at that moment.
 I’m still kicking myself for that.